Reference

 condition, value, and fallback_value in row update rules have access to the row drop Jinja environment including vars, row, and index, as well as a few additional objects:

 • column: Dictionary referring to the current column whose value is being changed.
-Properties include name and entity.
+The properites of the column that can be accessed are:

 Here's how the update operation works with examples: